The Canadian American School provides an international education that empowers all students to be responsible and engaged global citizens.

 Students made aware of the career possibilities open to persons in many fields if they have knowledge and skills in a foreign language.
 Students are encouraged to speak the target language from the beginning through many student-centered activities.

-Physical and Moral Education (PME)
+Physical and Mindful Education (PME)

 We believe that a solid foundation of physical and health education creates the potential for healthy, physically active lives.
-Our Physical and Moral Education (PME) program combines physical activity, healthy eating, and emotional well-being and aims to support children’s optimal physical and emotional development by inspiring and motivating them to make healthier choices today and develop lifelong healthy habits.
+Our Physical and Mindful Education (PME) program combines physical activity, healthy eating, and emotional well-being and aims to support children’s optimal physical and emotional development by inspiring and motivating them to make healthier choices today and develop lifelong healthy habits.
 Like other academic courses of study, physical education is based upon rigorous national standards as set forth by the National Association of Sport and Physical Education (NASPE) and Physical and Health Education Canada, that define what students should know and be able to do as a result of participation.